vshotarov/lamya/docs/source/index.rst

-Lastly, if you have a very specific idea of how you want your site to be built and would like just a little bit of help managing your content, you can opt into using only the :ref:`pygeon.content_tree` module and then using it's features like grouping, filtering, reparenting, etc. to wrangle your content exactly the way you'd like.
+Lastly, if you have a very specific idea of how you want your site to be built and would like just a little bit of help managing your content, you can opt into using only the :mod:`pygeon.content_tree` module and then using it's features like grouping, filtering, reparenting, etc. to wrangle your content exactly the way you'd like.